OAAX-standard/examples/python-example/README.md

 ```

-The Python code will load the OAX runtime shared library and create a runtime variable that can be used to interact with
+The Python code will load the OAAX runtime shared library and create a runtime variable that can be used to interact with
 the low-level runtime API.

 The runtime loads an ONNX model from the `artifacts/model.onnx` directory, and runs inference on a test image available